BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/classes_and_constructors.md

 ## What `new` does, in detail:

-  * make a new empty object
+  * makes a new empty object
-  * set the object's class
+  * sets the object's class
-  * set `this` to point to the object
+  * sets `this` to point to the object
-  * call the constructor function
+  * calls the constructor function
-  * set `this` back to whatever it was before
+  * sets `this` back to whatever it was before
-  * return a reference to the object
+  * returns a new object instance

 ---